matteobaccan/owner/README.md

         CustomType salutation(String name);
     }

 The user can define his own class types as `CustomType` in the previous example.

+OWNER API supports automatic conversion for:

+ * Primitive types: boolean, byte, short, integer, long, float, double
+ * Enums (notice that the conversion is case sensitive, so FOO != foo or Foo)
+ * java.lang.String, of course (no conversion is needed)
+ * java.net.URI
+ * java.io.File
+ * java.lang.Class (this can be useful, for instance, if you want to OWNER API to load the jdbc driver).
-The return type needs to be a public class declaring a public constructor with a single argument of type `java.lang.String'.
+ * Any instantiable class declaring a public constructor with a single argument of type `java.lang.String'.
+ * Any instantiable class declaring a public constructor with a single argument of type `java.lang.Object'.
+ * Any class declaring a public method valueOf(String) that returns an instance of itself.

 Example: